 Please enter through the Group Entrance.

-Passages Canadais a national storytelling program of Historica Canada that invites newcomers and established Canadians to share their personal experiences of identity, heritage, and immigration with groups of all ages.
+Passages Canada - will open in a new tabis a national storytelling program of Historica Canada that invites newcomers and established Canadians to share their personal experiences of identity, heritage, and immigration with groups of all ages.
 Passages Canada is generously funded by TD Bank Group and the Government of Canada.
-Historica Canada is the country's largest organization dedicated to enhancing awareness of Canada's history and citizenship.
+Historica Canada - will open in a new tab is the country's largest organization dedicated to enhancing awareness of Canada's history and citizenship.

 The Canadian Museum for Human Rights is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be built outside the National Capital Region.
 Using multimedia technology and other innovative approaches, the Museum creates inspiring encounters with human rights appropriate for all ages, in a visitor experience unlike any other.

 416–506-1867, ext.
 264

 firstname.lastname@example.org - will open in a new tab